ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 You can change the port by going into [/client-wp/webpack.config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-wp/webpack.config.js) via the variables `portBackEnd` and `portFrontEnd`.

 ## Contributions
-Contributions are welcome, I use this project as a placeholder to help (and be helped by) people.
+Contributions are welcome.
+I use this project as a placeholder to help (and be helped by) people, which is all about the open community.
 So please feel free to make any PR (Pull Request).

 ## License
 MIT